Airbnb Co-Host: Beginner’s Guide

 Research the platform to get a good understanding of how it works.
 You’ll need to learn many things about managing listings, messaging with guests, updating calendar and pricing, dealing with Airbnb support, and even running promotions.

 Our hosting guide is an excellent place to learn how to become a successful host.
+You may also download an extended version below.

 Create a resume to show a prospective employer that you have relevant knowledge and skills to manage STR property on Airbnb.
 If you have previous host experience, make sure to include the URL of the listing you have managed and explain in detail what tasks you have performed.